RuslanKarabalin/sde-thoughts/content/posts/from-zero-to-completed-task.md

 ## Rough Plan

-- Explain how 'Buisness Task' goes from buisness formulation to written and deployed code and smth
+- Explain how 'Business Task' goes from business formulation to written and deployed code and smth
 - Four stages: Analysis, Development,
     Testing and Deploy